koblajunior/wtbh/README.md

-# Write to be heard
+# Learn to Write and Publish

-This is a website for a learning management system
+This is a learning management platform on how to write and publish